Transport Act 1985

-The Transport Act 1985 was an Act of Parliament in the United Kingdom.
+The Transport Act 1985 (c.
+67) was an act of Parliament in the United Kingdom.
 It introduced privatised and deregulated bus services throughout Great Britain and came into effect in October 1986.

-The Act was created as a response to growing concern about the environmental effect the private transportation was having and the public's objection to an increase in road construction.
+The act was created as a response to growing concern about the environmental effect the private transportation was having and the public's objection to an increase in road construction.
 The Act was introduced by Nicholas Ridley and it committed to reduce the amount the public paid for commercial objects.
 This was achieved by reducing the control governments had of bus systems and reducing the subsidies to bus companies.
 The Conservative government also believed the removal of subsidies and local government control would lead to an increase in competition between companies.
-The deregulation of Buses applied throughout Great Britain, excluding bus services in Greater London, and was led by the Conservative government.
+The deregulation of buses applied throughout Great Britain, excluding bus services in Greater London, and was led by the Conservative government.
 Public transport remains under direct public control in Northern Ireland.

-Deregulation and Elimination of Barriers
+Deregulation and elimination of barriers

 Proposal

 In 1984 a proposal to deregulate local bus services was published in the white paper Buses and in more detailed consultation papers.
 Part I of the Act brought these proposals into effect.

 Deregulation, elimination of barriers, and the transfer to the private sector were some of the major changes the Act established.
 Privatisation and bus deregulation came into effect on 26 October 1986.
 Local authorities were required to transfer their municipally-owned bus services to separate companies.
 Although most of these companies have since been privatised, with the exception of Lothian Buses in Edinburgh; a few other municipal bus companies remain today.
 The Act also mandated that local governments publish statements of their own policies for bus services deemed socially vital that were not operated by commercial companies.